luckiezhou/DynamicTriad/README.md

 ### Building the Project

-Before build the project, we recommend switching the working directory to the project root directory.
+Before building the project, we recommend switching the working directory to the project root directory.
 Assume the project root is at ``<dynamic_triad_root>``, then run command
 ```
 cd <dynamic_triad_root>
 ```